 Literary characters like Atticus Finch in To Kill a Mockingbird, Matilda in Matilda the Musical or Lyra Belacqua in The Book of Dust will take the stage in London this season.
-Or you can see classics in a new way with Life of Pi and Pride & Prejudice* (*sort of).
+Or you can see classics in a new way with shows like Life of Pi and Witness for the Prosecution.
 Get your book club together and see your favourite reads come to life at the theatre.

 Harper Lee only published two books in her lifetime, but she’s hailed as one of the greatest American authors of all time.
 Her novel, To Kill a Mockingbird, is considered a literary masterpiece, and now it’s coming to the West End in 2022.
 Rafe Spall plays venerated defense lawyer Atticus Finch, who represents a wrongly accused Black man Tom Robinson in a case that divides 1930s Alabama.
 Like the original novel, Atticus’s daughter Scout tells the story onstage.
 All rise for To Kill a Mockingbird.
 Take your seats now.